negativo17/ipu-camera/README.md

 ### Headers

-The two repositories ship slightly different HAL headers under `/usr/include/libcamhal/`: `ipu7-camera-hal` adds `ParamDataType.h`, `subway_autogen.h`, `tnr7us_parameters_definition.h` and `PerfettoTrace.h`, and its `ICamera.h` differs from the IPU6 one.
+The two repositories ship slightly different HAL headers under `/usr/include/libcamhal/`, `ipu7-camera-hal` adds:

+- `ParamDataType.h`
+- `subway_autogen.h`
+- `tnr7us_parameters_definition.h`
+- `PerfettoTrace.h`
+- `ICamera.h` (different from the IPU6 one)

 Since the shared `libcamhal-devel` package (built from `ipu7-camera-hal`) is the one that provides these headers, the IPU7 header set is what gets installed for both.

 ## The CVS / vision sensing controller (IPU7 / Lunar Lake and newer)